A Simple Phenomenological Model for Grain Clustering in Turbulence: Partially-Coupled Grains: The Model

-Now apply the model for gas velocity statistics from \citet{sheleveque:structure.functions,shewaymire:logpoisson,dubrulle:logpoisson} to the grain density statistics.
-Following \S~\ref{sec:model.encounters}, assume that each encounter in $\Delta\ln{\scalevar}$ produces a multiplicative effect on the density statistics with the mean expected magnitude $\langle \deltarhonoabs\,[\Leddy = \scalevar] \rangle$ on that scale.\footnote{This simplification, that structures produce fluctuations of mean magnitude (given their scale), is substantial; yet for the gas velocity statistics it appears sufficient to capture the power spectrum and PDF shape, and higher-order structure function/correlation statistics to $\gtrsim10$th order in experiments \citep[see][]{shezhang:2009.sheleveque.structfn.review}} In a probabilistic sense, as we sample the density statistics about some random point in space, the statistics on successive scales $\scalevar_{1}$ and $\scalevar_{2}$ are given by
+It is now straightforward to combine this with the arguments in \S~\ref{sec:model.encounters} to obtain the predicted grain density statistics.
+Following \S~\ref{sec:model.encounters}, assume that each encounter in $\Delta\ln{\scalevar}$ produces a multiplicative effect on the density statistics with the mean expected magnitude $\langle \deltarhonoabs\,[\Leddy = \scalevar] \rangle$ on that scale.\footnote{This simplification, that structures produce fluctuations of mean magnitude (given their scale), is substantial; yet for the gas velocity statistics it appears sufficient to capture the power spectrum and PDF shape, and higher-order structure function/correlation statistics to $\gtrsim10$th order in experiments \citep[see][]{shezhang:2009.sheleveque.structfn.review}.
+However, we will consider below what happens if there is a variation in the fluctuations produced by structures of the same scale.} In a probabilistic sense, as we sample the density statistics about some random point in space -- integrating the effects of all eddies, beginning by counting those with sizes comparable to the largest scales and successively counting smaller and smaller structures -- the statistics on successive scales $\scalevar_{1}$ and $\scalevar_{2}$ are given by

 where $m$ is Poisson-distributed as Eq.~\ref{eqn:poisson}-\ref{eqn:deltaN}, i.e.\

 Mass conservation trivially determines the integration constant \be \epsilon_{0} = \DN\,[1-\exp{(-\deltarho_{\Leddy=\scalevar_{1}})}] \ee